-This is a gorgeous musical version of the Owen Darnell poem often referred to as the ‘Alzheimer’s Poem’.
+This is a gorgeous musical version of the Owen Darnell poem that is often referred to as the ‘Alzheimer’s Poem’.

 Do Not Ask Me to Remember